sethblack/black-seo-analyzer/README.md

       --rate-limit <RATE_LIMIT>
           Optional Rate limit in milliseconds [default: 50] --output-file <OUTPUT_FILE>

-      --spa
+          Optional argument to specify the output file --spa

-      --is-sitemap
+          Optional flag to indicate if the site is a Single-Page Application (SPA) --is-sitemap

-      --disable-external-links
+          Optional flag to indicate if the initial page is a sitemap.xml --disable-external-links
           Optional flag to disable external link checking --locale <LOCALE>